ChangelogBook a demoSign up

 Configure predictive inputs

 Before you create a predictive trait, you must define predictive inputs in your schema.
-Predictive inputs are the user properties and event data that models will use for training and scoring.
+Predictive inputs are the user properties and event data that models use for training and scoring.

 Create a predictive trait